 James Mann died during the cholera epidemic that swept Leeds during 1832; his publishing and bookselling business – based at the Central Market on Duncan Street – was inherited by his widow, Alice.
-Alice continued publishing radical material, as well as more mainstream works – seen below is an extract from just one such A.Mann publication: the 1842 Improvement Act for Leeds (further biographical details about the fascinating figure of Alice Mann will follow in a future article).
+Alice continued publishing radical material, as well as more mainstream works – seen below is an extract from just one such A.Mann publication: the 1842 Improvement Act for Leeds (further biographical details about the fascinating figure of Alice Mann can be found in a separate article).

 Alongside Mann’s publication is the most important book by another key Leeds working-class radicals of the post-1832 period: John Francis Bray.
 Bray’s Labour’s Wrongs and Labour’s Remedy (1837) has been called “striking proof of the quality of the best contemporary working-class thought” and was later utilised by Karl Marx in his Poverty of Philosophy***.
 The book was published by David Green, a Briggate bookseller, who was another important figure in Leeds radical politics.

 It has been speculated that Alice Mann entered into a business partnership with Joshua Hobson, the Huddersfield-born radical who was also active in Leeds during this period.
 Hobson’s book Socialism as it is!
 (1838) can be seen below.

 Hobson was also responsible for publishing the Chartist newspaper Northern Star in Leeds from 1847 to 1844, and played a crucial role in that movement, which emerged during the later 1830s.
 Hobson was also a defender in print of Owenite socialism, as was another Leeds Chartist: Dr. Frederick Richard Lees, whose book in defence of the Owenite movement can be seen below, alongside one contemporary reactions to Chartist activity in Leeds, in the form of (photocopied) letters written from Leeds in 1842.